 Red blood cell PKD is a rare autosomal recessive disorder resulting from mutations in the pyruvate kinase L/R ("PKLR") gene encoding for a component of the red blood cell ("RBC") glycolytic pathway.
 PKD is characterized by chronic non-spherocytic hemolytic anemia, a disorder in which RBCs do not assume a normal spherical shape and are broken down, leading to decreased ability to carry oxygen to cells, with anemia severity that can range from mild (asymptomatic) to severe forms that may result in childhood mortality or a requirement for frequent, lifelong RBC transfusions.
 The pediatric population is the most commonly and severely affected subgroup of patients with PKD, and PKD often results in splenomegaly (abnormal enlargement of the spleen), jaundice and chronic iron overload which is likely the result of both chronic hemolysis and the RBC transfusions used to treat the disease.
 The variability in anemia severity is believed to arise in part from the large number of diverse mutations that may affect the PKLR gene.
 Estimates of disease incidence have ranged between 3.2 and 51 cases per million in the white U.S. and EU population.
-Industry estimates suggest at least 2,500 cases in the U.S. and EU have already been diagnosed despite the lack of FDA-approved molecularly targeted therapies.
+Industry estimates suggest at least 2,500 cases in the U.S. and EU have already been diagnosed.
 Market research indicates the application of gene therapy to broader populations could increase the market opportunity from approximately 250 to 500 patients per year.

 We currently have one ex-vivo LV-based program targeting PKD, RP-L301.
-RP-L301 is a clinical stage program that we in-licensed from CIEMAT.
-The IND for RP-L301 to initiate the global Phase 1 study cleared in October 2019.
-This program has been granted US and EMA orphan drug disease designation.
+RP-L301 is a clinical stage program that we inlicensed from CIEMAT.

-This global Phase 1 open-label, single-arm, clinical trial is expected to enroll four to five adult and pediatric PKD patients in the U.S. and Europe.
-The trial will be comprised of two cohorts to assess RP-L301 in pediatric (age 8-17) and adult populations.
-The trial is designed to assess the safety, tolerability, and preliminary activity of RP-L301, and initial safety evaluation will occur in the adult cohort before evaluation in pediatric patients.
-Stanford will serve as the lead site in the U.S. for adult and pediatric patients, HNJ will serve as the lead site in Europe for pediatrics, and Hospital Universitario Fundación Jiménez Díaz will serve as the lead site in Europe for adult patients.
-In July 2020, we treated the first patient in our clinical trial of RP-L301.
+This global Phase 1 open-label, single-arm, clinical trial is designed to enroll four to five adult and pediatric PKD patients in the U.S. and Europe and is intended to assess the safety, tolerability, and preliminary activity of RP-L301.
+Stanford serves as the lead site in the U.S. for adult and pediatric patients, HNJ serves as the lead site in Europe for pediatrics, and Hospital Universitario Fundación Jiménez Díaz serves as the lead site in Europe for adult patients.
+Four patients have been treated in the Phase 1 trial, including 2 adults and 2 pediatric patients (age 8-17); following safety evaluation in the adult cohort, the pediatric cohort was enrolled.